 Major Differences in Steam Saunas vs Infrared Saunas

-There are some glaring differences that some users must take into account in order to make the best possible decision as to whether or not they will purchase a steam sauna or go with a much newer, more advanced infrared model.
+There are some glaring differences that some users must take into account in order to make the best possible decision as to whether or not they will purchase a traditional steam sauna or go with a much different, infrared sauna.

-Infrared saunas are also capable of experiencing mold or mildew issues due to excess amounts of sweat that accumulate inside each unit, meaning it also must be properly cleaned out after each session.
+Infrared saunas can be capable of experiencing mold or mildew issues due to excess amounts of sweat that accumulate inside each unit, meaning it also must be properly cleaned out after each session.
+We recommend wiping down the inside of your sauna, regardless of whether or not it is an infrared or traditional sauna, after each use.
+The main area you should focus on maintenance wise is the benches where you are sitting inside the sauna room.

 Both steam and infrared saunas can be fully installed in a short amount of time.
 With steam saunas, you’ll be dealing with a much wetter overall experience and might require the need for towels and other means to clean up any drippage that can occur.